 You’ve just been told you’ve been laid off or furloughed.
-It’s horrible news on top of everything else going on right now.
-It’s hard, and finding a new job will be tougher than polishing off your resume.
+It’s horrible news, and finding a new job will be tougher than polishing off your resume.
 If you’ve been furloughed you now need to understand exactly what that means and realistically when you’ll be able to go back to work with full pay again.
 So, what do you do when you lose your job?
 First, create an immediate plan for your finances.
-Know what unemployment benefits are available to you, especially new resources through the CARES Act and take action to reduce your expenses.
+First, know what unemployment benefits are available to you and take action to reduce your expenses.
 Second, create a short term and mid term career plan.
 Lastly, take steps such as reaching out to your network and identifying companies to apply to and put that plan into action.

 Know What Unemployment Benefits Are Available For Laid Off and Furloughed Workers

 Before you even formulate a plan for your career, apply for as many unemployment benefits as you can.
 And, understand what benefits you still have through your employer and for how long.
-Is your company offering you a package or not?
+Is your company offering you a package?
 Do you get to keep your health insurance and if so, how long?
-Does your household qualify for the $1,200 per adult and $500 per child financial stimulus through the CARES Act?
+Some companies also offer other benefits like professional help finding a new job.
 There are differences between being laid off, pay reductions, hour reductions, and being furloughed.
 For example, some companies are continuing to pay healthcare benefits during furloughs.

 Do A Thorough Review of All Your Expenses and Take Action

 You now find yourself in a situation where you’ll have less cash coming in and uncertainty about what income you’ll have coming in in a few months.
 It’ll be easier to focus on your job search and develop your short and mid-term career plan if you know where you stand on your finances.
 It’s important to do a thorough review of all of your expenses and understand where you can start cutting back immediately.
 Not sure where to start?
-Here are 12 Ways to Save Money and Cut Expenses During Coronavirus.
+Here are simple steps to bootstrap your budget and additional ideas to generate cash quickly.

 Create a Short Term Career Plan